pharath/pharath.github.io/_posts/2022-10-06-notes-cpp-classes.md

 - see "synthesized as deleted" in section ["delete"](#delete)
   - in essence, if a class has a **data member** that **cannot** be default constructed, copied, assigned, or destroyed, then the corresponding copy-control member will be a deleted function

+- prefer the (default) generated destructor to empty destructor. (from slides)

 #### Synthesized Destructor

 - is automatically defined for any class that does not define its own destructor